cloudify-cosmo/docs.getcloudify.org/content/plugins/aws.md

 Use this type when working with a Windows server.
 It has the same properties and operations-mapping as `cloudify.aws.nodes.Instance`, but overrides some of the agent and plugin installations operations-mapping derived from the [built-in cloudify.nodes.Compute type]({{< relref "blueprints/built-in-types.md" >}}).

-Additionally, the default value for the `use_password` property is overridden for this type, and is set to `true`.
+The default value for the `use_password` property is overridden for this type, and is set to `true`.
 In this case, the password of the Windows server is retrieved, decrypted and located under the `password` runtime property of this node instance.

 ## cloudify.aws.nodes.KeyPair